smahdink/LLMTranslate/README.md

 # 🌍 LLM Translate: Your Smart PDF Translator! 🚀

 Translate your large PDF files with ease using the power of Large Language Models!
 This project leverages OpenAI-compatible and Mistral APIs to provide accurate, context-aware translations to your language of choice.
+* You can see an example OCR and translation result in [Example.md](https://github.com/smahdink/LLMTranslate/blob/main/Example.md)

 ---